SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 because protocols do not actually provide the implementations for the requirements they specify.

-You can also use protocols to declare which methods a delegate of a class or structure should implement, as described in :ref:`Protocols_Delegates`.
+You can use protocols to declare which methods a delegate of a class or structure should implement, as described in :ref:`Protocols_Delegates`.

 ..
 TODO: Now that functions and methods have syntactically diverged,